 "They are a great strength in our ward," the bishop says.
 "And they are part of that great priesthood team of Aaronic and Melchizedek Priesthood holders all over the world.
-These young men do everything together-they walk to school together, play football together, go to seminary together, and serve in the priesthood together.
-If I call one young man to ask if he can help, I get all five."
-McDonald says the priests quorum also studies regularly from Preach My Gospel, and Thapelo says that in addition to inviting friends to church, quorum members seek out those who no longer attend.
-"In many ways, we are learning to be missionaries now," he says.
+These young men do everything together-they walk to school together, play soccer together, go to seminary together, and serve in the priesthood together.
+If I call one young man to ask if he hen Coach Solomon started sharing his religious beliefs with his players, McDonald was particularly interested.
+Even though he wasn't going to any church anymore, he had grown up in a religious home, and he still read the scriptures regularly.
+But Sunday was reserved for soccer.